-6 For more information on "DNA Capacity Enhancement and Backlog Reduction (CEBR) Program", please visit: https://nij.gov/funding/Documents/solicitations/NIJ-2017-11582.pdf funding, how would this impact your laboratory?
+6 For more information on "DNA Capacity Enhancement and Backlog Reduction (CEBR) Program", please visit: https://nij.gov/funding/Documents/solicitations/NIJ-2017-11582.pdf

 The Laboratory Directors expressed a need for funding sources such as the DNA CEBR program to conduct multidisciplinary forensic analysis and for projects that are not necessarily amenable to the current formula program that would enable long term solutions for more efficient processing, recording, screening, and analysis evidence.
 This could include purchases of large equipment, new or upgrades to existing LIMS, or physical renovation for lab improvements, all of which present challenges under the current funding structure due to time constraints, procurement, and other issues regarding implementation.